Newington College

 Ms Kate Kennedy-White

-Ms Kennedy White is a primary specialist and FAPSA Teacher Educator.
+Ms Kennedy White is an experienced FAPSA Teacher Educator and Critical Thinking specialist.
 Her degrees are in Education, History, Politics & Ethics and she has earned certification from SAPERE, the UK’s National Charity for Philosophical Inquiry, the Institute for the Advancement of Philosophy for Children (IPAC) in the USA, and the Institute of Philosophy Practice in France.
+Prior to her years in education, she worked in media as a film-maker and television producer.

 Mr Michael Parker